nocobase/docs/docs/fr-FR/handbook/block-template/index.md

 A Reference template is a general-purpose template, similar to an UI Schema snippet.
 It allows saving data blocks (including blocks in pages, modals, and compatible third-party blocks) as Reference templates, which can then be used elsewhere via "Reference" or "Duplicate" methods.

 There are two types of reference templates:
-- Reference template: Save the complete configuration of the block, including fields, operations, etc. Most blocks are saved as this type.
+- Reference template: Save the complete configuration of the block, including fields and actions.
+Most blocks are saved as this type.
-- Reference template (Fields only): Save only the field configuration of the block, and actions will not be saved.
+- Reference template (Fields only): Save only the fields configuration of the block, and actions will not be saved.
 When converting a form or a single record detail block to a reference template, it will be saved as this type.

 #### Creating a Reference Template